Augmint/augmint-sim/README.md

 - use BigInt and start using Wei etc. properly to avoid floating point math
 - move all state to augmint.js (loans etc.)
 - actor directory
-- AugmintError for when moves aren't possible because Augmint's reserves are depleated etc.

 ## Augmint